 BILL STENROSS is lover of the tactics and underdog stories in soccer.
 He is a co-editor of The Complete Darkness, publisher at Byline Press, LLC, and the gameday editor for Fiftyfive.one.

 DAVE LAIDIG has been writing about soccer analytics and the business of soccer for several years in multiple forums.
 A self-described soccer evangelist, his first soccer match was watching Brazil in the 1984 Olympics.
 But it wasn’t until he attended a Minnesota Thunder match that losing his voice became a standard soccer consequence.
 He has a graduate degree in psychology, and currently works as a corporate attorney in the Twin Cities.

 JEFF RUETER is our Minnesota United beat writer.
 Along with covering The Loons, he writes about MLS, NASL, and USMNT/USWNT.
-He has written for The Guardian and is also a contributor for MLSsoccer.com.
+He has written for The Guardian and is also a contributor for MLSsoccer.com and Howler Magazine.

 KYLE ELIASON is a former writer and editor for the late independent Minnesota Twins program GameDay.
 He has also written for the Twins’ official program, as well as for NCAA.com covering college football and basketball.
 A Minnesota United season ticket holder, Eliason began writing about soccer in 2015 for Northern Pitch.
 Among other duties, he serves as FiftyFive.One’s beat writer for Minneapolis City SC.

 Alex Schieferdecker is a New Yorker who went to school in Minnesota and got hooked on Minnesota United FC.
 He now lives in Philadelphia, where he's studying city planning at the University of Pennsylvania.